Dalshad Said: Biography

+Said was born in 1958 in born in Duhok, Iraqi Kurdistan.
 After graduating from the music institute of Baghdad, he worked as an assistant of the conductor at Baghdad television and radio orchestra.
 In 1984, he continued his studies in music at the University of Wales and received his M.A. degree in 1988.
-Said won first prize at the Eisteddfod competition in Cardiff, UK.
+Said won first prize at the Eisteddfod competition in Cardiff, United Kingdom.
 In 1986 an article in a local Welsh newspaper Y Cymro mentioned about his play: "His violin playing was so spectacular that he had to come and play again, even the jurors gave an applause to him."

 After that he was a diploma-solo-violinist of the Royal Academy of Music, London.
 He has also studied violin and composition in Eastern Europe.
 So far, he has worked together with many popular Kurdish musicians.
 His first CD is titled Variations on Kurdish Melodies for Violin.

 Dalshad Said has been residing in Austria since 1991 and teaches music and violin.

 He is considered a bridge between classical Kurdish music and Western Classical-Music.
 He has arranged musical events for many other musicians and singers such as Sivan Perwer.